Xor-el/ByteSizeLibPascal/README.md

 ### String Representation

+All String Parsing (`String to TByteSize`) operations are localized to use the number decimal separator of the currently set Locale.

 #### ToString

 `TByteSize` comes with a handy `ToString` method that uses the largest metric prefix whose value is greater than or equal to 1.